awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 **Note**
 Be aware of the following behavior if you create multiple inventory associations for an instance\.
 Each instance can be assigned an inventory association that targets *all* instances \(\-\-targets "Key=InstanceIds,Values=\*"\)\.
-Each instance can also be assigned a specific association that uses either tag key/value pairs or an AWS Resource Group\.
+Each instance can also be assigned a specific association that uses either tag key/value pairs or an AWS resource group\.
 If an instance is assigned multiple inventory associations, the status shows *Skipped* for the association that hasn't run\.
 The association that ran most recently displays the actual status of the inventory association\.
 If an instance is assigned multiple inventory associations and each uses a tag key/value pair, then those inventory associations fail to run on the instance because of the tag conflict\.
 The association still runs on instances that don't have the tag key/value conflict\.